Small business tax deductions can trim your tax bill in 2022

 - Income from partnerships (other than publicly traded partnerships), S corporations, and sole proprietorships.

-- Qualified items of business income, gain, deduction, and loss from the sale of goods or services allowed in calculating taxable income for the year
+- Qualified items of business income, gain, deduction, and loss from the sale of goods or services allowed in calculating taxable income for the tax year.

 A separate component of the qualified business income deduction covers: